Corresponding Angles

 Corresponding Angles Theorem

-According to the corresponding angles theorem, the statement “If a line intersects two parallel lines, then the corresponding angles in the two intersection regions are congruent” is true either way.
+According to the corresponding angles theorem, the statement “If a line intersects two parallel lines, then the corresponding angles are congruent (equal)” is true either way.
+This theorem is also termed as "corresponding angles postulate".

 The Converse of Corresponding Angles Theorem

-The corresponding angles converse theorem would be, “If the corresponding angles in the two intersection regions are congruent, then the two lines are said to be parallel.
+The corresponding angles converse theorem would be, “If the corresponding angles are congruent, then the two lines are said to be parallel".

-- When two parallel lines are intersected by a third one, the angles that occupy the same relative position at each intersection are called corresponding angles to each other.
+- When two parallel lines are intersected by a third one, the angles that occupy the same relative position at different intersections are called corresponding angles to each other.

-- Corresponding angles are congruent to each other.
+- Corresponding angles are congruent with each other.

 - If the corresponding angles in the two intersection regions are congruent, then the two lines are said to be parallel.